How we relate to others when we hide behind a screen

 Many people feel alone for a variety of reasons.
 Some have a hard time relating to others, some live in an isolated place, or they have specific interests that are hard to share with someone else.
 Anyway, especially for those people, technology seems to have helped to try to escape these difficult situations.
 Before social media evolved in the way we know today or before their existence, using the internet to establish relationships was quite hard, especially for non-experts.
 Now, social media are used by anyone of every age, and not everyone uses them because they feel alone, but for many, it’s the opportunity to be the center of attention.

-Nonetheless, we need to express our thoughts to the world, hoping for a good answer or comfort from a stranger because it looks easier and less embarrassing talking about secrets and private things with an unknown person, especially if we are anonymous, too.
-That’s the main difference with social media where we are behind a screen but friends and relatives know us and we generally use our name and photo.
+Nonetheless, we need to express our thoughts to the world, hoping for a good answer or comfort from a stranger because it looks easier and less embarrassing to talk about secrets and private things with an unknown person, especially if we are anonymous, too.
+That’s the main difference with social media, where we are behind a screen but friends and relatives know us, and we generally use our name and photo.

 Now, we are entering an era where chatbots are evolving rapidly, and having a conversation with them may look like having one with a stranger on the internet.

-And while some read confessional sites simply for curiosity, others take comfort in learning that some have the same troubles that they do.
-However, sharing problems with a bot is perceived as less shaming than with a stranger who is still a person that could react harshly.
+And while some read confessional sites simply out of curiosity, others take comfort in learning that some have the same troubles that they do.
+However, sharing problems with a bot is perceived as less shaming than with a stranger who is still a person who could react harshly.
 So, while it’s easier to confess, it’s also easier to be aggressive.
-People can feel satisfied for getting such feeling out but they can be more vulnerable in new ways.
+People can feel satisfied for getting such feelings out, but they can be more vulnerable in new ways.
 Although they hope to be repaid in intimacy for such a secret confession.
-But cruelty can find a free rein because those who attack, easily detach words from the person, and their frustration finds a fertile land.
+But cruelty can find a free rein because those who attack, easily detach words from the person, and their frustration finds fertile land.

 In this scenario, we are minds without bodies who feel free to say anything, without a moral, positively and negatively.